 Stay on an active sheep farm

-I also took a lot of of pics of my host’s house.
-If you want to stay with them, ping James and his family at firstname.lastname@example.org Or if you prefer to in town, they have a place there too.
+I also took a lot of pics of my host’s house.
+If you want to stay with them, ping James and his family at firstname.lastname@example.org or call Jaume at +34629918583 If you prefer to stay in Inca town, they have a place there too.
 Nope, I’m not an affiliate.
-We’re friends. 😉
+We’re friends.
+Just tell him Aaron’s sister Abby told you about his place 😉

 The La Seu or Palma Cathedral or Cathedral of Santa Maria of Palma is a Gothic Cathedral that was built by King Jaume of Aragon in 1229 after he was saved by a storm at sea.

-It’s famous for the housing the world’s largest rose window that filters the beautiful light streaming in.
-You can stare at it for hours.
+It’s famous for housing the world’s largest rose window that filters the beautiful light streaming in.
+You can stare at it for hours!
+This 13th century Gothic Cathedral is one of the main stops on cultural and historical tours of Palma de Mallorca.

 There’s not enough open space between the Cathedral entrance and the building opposite it.
 So it’s difficult to get a good shot of the front.
 I was almost lying on the ground to get this view.